 A student who chooses two majors within the College of Business and Economics is studying for a Bachelor of Business Administration (BBA) degree.
 The first major of all BBA students is Business Administration.
-For the second major, the student may choose from the following: Accounting, Computer Information Systems Management, Economics, Entrepreneurship, Finance, International Business, Management, and Marketing.
+For the second major, the student may choose from the following: Accounting, Economics, Finance, International Business, Management, Management Information Systems, and Marketing.

 Students working toward a BA or BS degree have one major within the College of Business and Economics (either Business or International Business) and one major within another college.
 The Business major provides general business knowledge with the capability of expanding on this foundation with a twelve hour business concentration.
-The International Business major may be paired with a major in History, Foreign Language, Political Science or Public Policy, offering an interdisciplinary approach to the study of the global marketplace.
+The International Business major may be paired with any other major of the student's choice, offering an interdisciplinary approach to the study of the global marketplace.